Elizabeth Wardle: Bayeux Tapestry replica

 Under Elizabeth Wardle's direction, the Leek Embroidery Society created a full-scale replica of the Bayeux Tapestry.
-It was completed in 1886 and is now exhibited in Reading Museum in Reading, Berkshire.
+It was completed in 1886 and is now exhibited in Reading Museum.
 Elizabeth and Thomas had first seen the original tapestry on a visit to Bayeux in 1885 and Elizabeth determined to embroider a replica "so that England should have a copy of its own".

 As the original work uses wool, the Leek embroiders avoided the use of their typical fibre, silk.
 Thomas produced worsted yarns for the project using vegetable rather than chemical dyes.
 Some 35 members of the Leek Embroidery Society and others helped create the work.
 The replica was exhibited in several English cities including London where it received a prize, and later was exhibited in South Africa before returning to what became its permanent home in Reading.
 The replica first came to Reading in 1895 and was an early exhibit in the Reading Museum art gallery, opened in 1897.

+The announcement that the original Bayeux Tapestry is to go on show in London in 2026 has led to interest in the Reading version.